Saturday, December 11, 2021

 A map of the student seating arrangement will be posted inside the main doors of the Centennial Center.
 Guests may sit on either side of the stage.

-Students who submitted their graduation application by Friday, November 12, will have their name included in the commencement program.
+Students whose graduation applications were received in the Registrar's Office by Wednesday, December 1, 2021, will have their name included in the commencement program.
 Students who have requested a directory restriction will not have their names printed in the program unless the Registrar’s Office receives the student's written permission before Friday, November 12.